JC8747/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    DOM is an acronym for "Document Object Model", a standardized model of objects that allows for webpage elements to be accessed and manipulated.

 2. What is an event?

+    An event is any recognizable occurance or action within the browser.
+The web page loading, the user moving the mouse, or a specific key being pressed are all examples of events.

 3. What is an event listener?

+    An event listener is an instruction that responds to a specific event.
+For instance if the user resizes the window an event listener can recognize that and carry out an action such as changing the page background color.

 4. Why would we convert a NodeList into an Array?

+    A NodeList is not part of JavaScript and therefore cannot use JS methods such as map or filter.
+Converting a NodeList to an array allows us to manipulate the information with standard JS.

 5. What is a component?

+    Components are building blocks that allow tools such as HTML, CSS, and JS to be reused multiple times in building out a complex webpage.
+Components are built to be easily accessible but separate from basic data and structure in order for them to be reused without causing bugs.

 ### Git Set up